Who Likes The Harp Wah? I Do!

 I always wanted to find a way to get the “wah” sound with a mug but got discouraged.
 This really makes it easy.
 Thank you!

-with small hands I found the Harp Wah very similar to the grip for holding a microphone and I did not need to use the grip tape provided.
+As a female harmonica player with small hands, I found the Harp Wah very similar to the grip for holding a microphone and I did not need to use the grip tape provided.

 Love it love it….love it.
 Cant say enough about it.